-6 Errors You Must Avoid When Tuning Vocals
+Tuning Vocals: 6 Errors You Must Avoid at All Costs

 Instrumentals aside, vocals are the most important part of any song.
 Through lyrics and melody, they connect directly with the heart of your audience.

 If your song is supposed to deliver a lasting impression, the vocals need to be spot-on.

 Back in the days, bands recorded the same song over and over until they got it perfect.
 Nowadays, it’s more common to record a selection of takes, edit them together and tune the comp take if necessary.
 In this post, I’ll be talking about the tuning process.

 I’ll share with you 6 mistakes that you must avoid if you want to create natural-sounding vocals.